rgwilton/rfc8407bis/draft-boucadair-netmod-rfc8407bis.md

       <https://trustee.ietf.org/license-info/>

-   o  Security Considerations section -- verify that the document uses
-      the latest approved template from the Operations and Management (OPS) area website (see <https://trac.ietf.org/area/ops/trac/wiki/
-      yang-security-guidelines>) and that the guidelines therein have been followed.
+   *  Security Considerations section -- verify that the document uses the latest approved template from the Operations and Management (OPS) area website (see <https://trac.ietf.org/area/ops/trac/wiki/ yang-security-guidelines>) and that the guidelines therein have been followed.

-   o  IANA Considerations section -- this section must always be
+   *  IANA Considerations section -- this section must always be present.
-      present.
 For each module within the document, ensure that the IANA Considerations section contains entries for the following IANA registries: